openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 }
 ```

-**Function:** Information about unavailable screen areas such as punch-hole screens, notches, and waterfall screens.
+**Function:** Information about unusable screen areas such as punch-hole screens, notches, and waterfall screens.

 **System Capability:** SystemCapability.WindowManager.WindowManager.Core